 In addition, there are other forms of harassment and discrimination, based on characteristics that are not protected by these statutes.
 It is the policy of Calvin University that, although the law may not expressly prohibit such behaviors, such behaviors nevertheless have no place here, they violate this policy, and will be subject to disciplinary action.
 Illustrative examples include harassment or discrimination based upon physical appearance or social or economic status.

 In addition to prohibiting discrimination on the basis of disability, the university is committed to fulfilling its legal obligations to provide reasonable accommodations.

 A disability is a physical or mental impairment that significantly limits or restricts a major life activity such as hearing, seeing, speaking, breathing, performing manual tasks, walking or caring for oneself.

-Employees with Disabilities – Calvin College is committed to providing reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would result in undue hardship to the college.
+Employees with Disabilities – Calvin University is committed to providing reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would result in undue hardship to the university.
 An employee with a disability who needs an accommodation to perform the essential functions of his/her job should contact the Human Resources Office to make such a request.

 III.
 Prohibited Conduct

 The university is committed to creating and maintaining safe spaces for learning, living and working.
 Accordingly, the conduct described below is strictly prohibited.

 III.A.
 Discrimination and Harassment.